moisestech/deep-learning-js/Part-1-Basic-Concepts/1_dl-js/1-2-why-js-ml/1-2-2-js-ecosystem.md

 ## **Vocabulary**

-- **Javascript Ecosystem** - for years has consistently ranked **number one among programming languages by repository count** such as NPM.
+- <span style="color: #0095ff">**Javascript Ecosystem**</span> - for years has consistently ranked **number one among programming languages by repository count** such as NPM.
+- **GitHub**
-- **GitHub** - JavaScript has been consistently ranked number one among a few dozen programming languages in terms of repository count and pull activities on GitHub.
+  - JavaScript has been consistently ranked number one among a few dozen programming languages in terms of repository count and pull activities on GitHub.
-- **Amazon Web Services** -
+- **Amazon Web Services**
-- **MongoDB / RethinkDB** - Most popular database systems today, such as MongoDB and RethinkDB, have first-class support for Node.js drivers.
+- **MongoDB / RethinkDB**
+  - Most popular database systems today, such as MongoDB and RethinkDB, have first-class support for Node.js drivers.
+- **Vega.js**
-- **Vega.js** - is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
+  - is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
   - With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.
+- **Plotly.js**
-- **Plotly.js** - Built on top of d3.js and stack.gl, Plotly.js is a high-level, declarative charting library.
+  - Built on top of d3.js and stack.gl, Plotly.js is a high-level, declarative charting library.
   - Plotly.js ships with over 40 chart types, including 3D charts, statistical graphs, and SVG maps.
+- **Ionic**
-- **Ionic** - Ionic is a powerful HTML5 SDK that helps you build native-feeling mobile apps using web technologies like HTML, CSS, and Javascript.
+  - Ionic is a powerful HTML5 SDK that helps you build native-feeling mobile apps using web technologies like HTML, CSS, and Javascript.
   - Ionic is focused mainly on the look and feel, and UI interaction of your app.
 That means we aren't a replacement for PhoneGap or your favorite Javascript framework.
-- **locality** -
+- **locality**

 ---